Evans Soligo

-Evans Soligo (born 14 January 1979) is a retired Italian footballer who played as a midfielder, currently working as Filippo Inzaghi's technical collaborator at club Palermo.
-He spent his entire career at clubs in Italy's Serie B and Serie C.
+Evans Soligo (born 14 January 1979) is an Italian former footballer who played as a midfielder.
+He is currently working as Filippo Inzaghi's technical collaborator at club Palermo.
+Soligo spent his entire career playing for clubs in Serie B and Serie C.

 Playing career

-Born in Marghera, the inland part of Venice, Soligo started his career at hometown club A.C.
+Born in Marghera, the inland part of Venice, Soligo began his career with hometown club A.C.
 Venezia.
-Since 1998–99 season he was loaned to Serie C1 and Serie C2 clubs Sandonà, SPAL and Lumezzane, which is also located in northern Italy.
-After Venezia owner Maurizio Zamparini took over Palermo from by–then AS Roma President Franco Sensi in July, Zamparini bought most of the player of Venezia to Palermo in August and planned to sell Venezia to uncredited person (AC Venezia then fold in 2005).
-Players namely Stefano Morrone, Daniel Andersson, Bilica, Igor Budan, Francesco Ciullo, Kewullay Conteh, Arturo Di Napoli, Valentino Lai, Filippo Maniero, Antonio Marasco, Francesco Modesto, Frank Ongfiang, Generoso Rossi, Mario Santana, Ighli Vannucchi and William Viali all left for the Sicily side.
+In the 1998–99 season, he was loaned to Serie C1 and Serie C2 clubs Sandonà, SPAL and Lumezzane, respectively.
+In July 2002, following Venezia owner Maurizio Zamparini's takeover of Palermo from then–AS Roma president Franco Sensi, Zamparini brought most of Venezia's players to Palermo in August and planned to sell Venezia to an uncredited person (AC Venezia then folded in 2005).
+Among those signed were players such as Stefano Morrone, Daniel Andersson, Fábio Bilica, Igor Budan, Francesco Ciullo, Kewullay Conteh, Arturo Di Napoli, Valentino Lai, Filippo Maniero, Antonio Marasco, Francesco Modesto, Franck Ongfiang, Generoso Rossi, Mario Santana, Ighli Vannucchi and William Viali, all of whom left for the Sicilian side.

 But at the start of the season, he was loaned back to Venezia from Palermo along with Budan and Andrea Guerra.
-Soligo made his Serie B debut with Venezia, on 19 October 2002 (round 8 but the 6th match as first two postponed) He was in the starting XI and replaced by Anderson in 77th minute, 1 minute after Daniele Amerini scored the equalizing goal.
-The match eventually ended in 1–1 with Ternana.
-Soligo then remained in starting XI until round 21 (31 January), which he appeared as sub.
-He played his next match in round 35 and featured in all the last four matches as a starting XI member (rounds 35 to 38).
+Soligo made his Serie B debut with Venezia on 19 October 2002 (round 8, but the 6th match as the first two were postponed).
+He was in the starting XI and was replaced by Anderson Luiz in the 77th minute, 1 minute after Daniele Amerini scored the equalizing goal.
+The match eventually ended 1–1 with Ternana.
+Soligo then remained in the starting XI until round 21 (31 January), when he appeared as a substitute.
+He played his next match in round 35 and featured in all four of the last matches as a member of the starting XI (rounds 35 to 38).

-In the 2003–04 season, Soligo returned to Palermo but just made nine league appearances for the Serie B champion.
+In the 2003–04 season, Soligo returned to Palermo but made just nine league appearances for the Serie B champions.